alan-turing-institute/ati_tm/topic_model_blog.md

 The final challenge was creating an effective visualisation of the topics.
 The least frequent topics were collapsed into a single *other* topic.
-Even so, this left 15 topics (from the originally modelled 25) to visualise for over 120 Turing fellows.
+Even so, this left 14 topics (from the originally modelled 25) to visualise for almost 100 Turing fellows.
 This is a lot of information to convey in a single visualisation.
-To be honest, I did not expect to ever find myself opting for any variant of a pie chart as a means of displaying information.
+I did not expect to ever find myself opting for any variant of a pie chart as a means of displaying information.
 However, I do believe that, in this case, it works well.
 This was probably the most surprising part of the whole project.